-- CO 1.
-Analyze a fiction, feature film and identify its aesthetic and technical qualities. - CO 2.
-Develop a creative sense which reflects the aesthetic and technical qualities and implement it. - CO 3.
-Explain film theories and build concepts to generate deeper insights of the art and craft of filmmaking. - CO 4.
-Illustrate the deconstructive analysis of film as a social, psychological, political and aesthetic form of personal expression. - CO 5.
-Outline and create Film Analysis documents in the form of project reports.
+- Analyze a fiction film and identify its aesthetic and technical qualities - Develop a creative sense which reflects the aesthetic and technical qualities and implement it - Understand about film theories - Understand the deconstructive analyze of film

-Module I Story structure, Plot development - Characterization - (Anticipation - Suspense). -Climax.
+Module I Story structure, Plot development - Characterization - (Anticipation - Suspense). - Climax.